 Despite the slim form-factor, Vivosport has some pretty impressive specs under the hood.
 You’ll get everything you need for 24/7 activity tracking, including detailed info on steps, calories, distance, heart rate, activity, floors and sleep.
 The built in GPS makes for more precise distance, time and pace tracking, along with route mapping for your runs.
 It will track your swims in the pool, too.

-The Charge 2 also links to the GPS on your smartphone to provide more precise data on pace and distance when you’re running, while recording a map of your route in the app.
-And lets not forget Multi-Sport tracking and smartphone notifications.
+All in all, this is a sleek looking device which comes with everything an average person needs to keep tabs on their activity 24/7.
+It will even link to the GPS on your smartphone to provide more precise data on pace and distance when you’re running while recording a map of your route in the app.
+No built-in GPS though.

-Alta HR might actually be the best-looking fitness tracker Fitbit has released so far.
+Alta HR is one of the best-looking fitness tracker Fitbit has released so far.
 The wearable is particularly popular with women and the high-fashion crowd.
 Just strap it on, without worrying about pressing buttons or logging any activity.
 Automatic activity tracking is a huge plus.

-The new device looks a lot like the much-loved Alta fitness tracker.
-It has swappable bands and can track steps, distance, calories and sleep.
-And just like the original, it displays notifications for incoming calls, text messages and calendar alerts.
-The Alta was, however, missing out on a couple of features, one of which is becoming fairly standard these days – heart rate tracking.
+The device has swappable bands and can track steps, distance, calories and sleep.
+And just like its predecessor, it displays notifications for incoming calls, text messages and calendar alerts.

 With this new tracker, Fitbit has shown that it is possible to bring its Pure Pulse technology to a device this small.
 The Alta HR will monitor your ticker 24/7 and allow you to better measure your calorie burn, exercise smarter and keep better tabs on your overall health.